11 Reasons Why I Use Backblaze to Backup My Data Online

 I have been backing up my data online for several years now and haven’t had any issues with doing so.
 I don’t mind backing up my data to the cloud, for a few reasons with the most important being that my data is offsite.
 The fact that I can restore my data at anytime is also a huge benefit.

-About six months ago I switched my data backups to BackBlaze from Mozy.
+About six months ago I switched my data backups to Backblaze from Mozy.
 I didn’t have any issues with Mozy, but their pricing structure changed some time ago and it became too costly for me to keep my data with them, so I went elsewhere.
-After doing some research I settled on BackBlaze.
-Since that time I have completed backing up almost 370 GB of data to their servers and have had no issues with doing so.
+After doing some research I settled on Backblaze.
+Since that time I have completed backing up over 500 GB of data to their servers and have had no issues with doing so.

 1. Affordable Price

 Being able to afford to backup my data was an important requirement when I was looking for an online cloud backup provider.
 Backblaze is very affordable for anyone regardless of how much data you need to backup.
 As with many cloud solutions, they offer three different pricing levels:

 - $3.96 a month for 2 years ($95 total).